Locations:

 • The extent of damage to your heart.

-Because all of these factors play a role, each person’s situation is unique.
+Because all of these factors play a role, your situation is unique.
 Your healthcare provider is the best person to ask about the expected course your condition may take.
 They know you and your medical history, as well as available treatment options that may help.

 How fast does mitral valve regurgitation progress?

 Mitral valve regurgitation progresses slowly in some people and more quickly in others.
-Your healthcare provider can tell you more about the progression of your condition and how often you need to be monitored.
+Your healthcare provider can tell you more about the progression of your condition and how often they need to monitor you.
 They can also tell you how the condition may impact your life expectancy.

 Living With